Gtxplosiom/directory-auto-sorter/README.md

 Warning: don't use in system folders

 USAGE:
-  click app icon in the system tray to sort files default target directory is desktop and mode file type sorting
+  click app icon in the system tray to sort files, default target directory is desktop and mode file type sorting